|

 Bridgeport WA 98813

-If you use a motorboat in your business to carry passengers for hire on federally navigable waters you must be licensed by the U.S. Coast Guard and meet certain safety requirements.
+If you use a motorized vessel in your business to carry passengers for hire on federally navigable waters, you must be licensed by the U.S. Coast Guard and meet certain safety requirements.

-Federally navigable waters include many rivers and lakes, such as the Columbia River, Lake Washington, the Skagit River, and others.
+Federally navigable waters include many rivers and lakes, such as the Columbia River, Lake Washington, the Skagit River and others.
 Puget Sound and all coastal waters are also navigable waters of the United States.
-Additional information on U.S. Coast Guard Operator’s licenses can be obtained by contacting the U.S. Coast Guard Office in Seattle at (888) 427-5662 or http://www.uscg.mil/nmc
+Additional information on U.S. Coast Guard Operator’s licenses can be obtained by contacting the U.S. Coast Guard National Maritime Center in Seattle at 888-427-5662.

-If you use a motorboat in your business to carry more than 6 passengers for hire on waters within the jurisdiction of the state of Washington that are not federally navigable waters, your boat must be inspected annually and the boat operator must be licensed by the U.S. Coast Guard or by L&I. Additional information on inspections and operator’s licenses can be obtained by contacting L&I at (360) 902-4956.
+If you use a motorized vessel in your business to carry more than 6 passengers for hire on waters within the jurisdiction of the state of Washington that are not federally navigable waters, your boat must be inspected annually, and the boat operator must be licensed by the U.S. Coast Guard or by L&l.
+Additional information on inspections and operator licenses can be obtained by contacting L&l at 360-902-4956.

-Although not specifically defined by rule, in general, “guide” means a person who, for compensation, offers services to transport, or accompany people in their fishing activities, and instructs them by sharing fishing techniques, expertise and knowledge of the fish and waters being fished.
+Although not specifically defined by rule, “guide” means a person who, for compensation, offers services to transport or accompany people in their fishing activities, and instructs them by sharing fishing techniques, expertise and knowledge of the fish and waters being fished.
 Washington has two categories of guides.
-Game fish guides can operate statewide, but are limited to offering services relating only to fishing for game fish.
+Game fish guides can operate statewide but are limited to offering services relating only to fishing for game fish.
 Food fish guides offer services relating only to food fish, in freshwater areas, except they may not provide services in Lake Washington or the Columbia River downstream of the Longview Bridge.

 "Charter boat" means a vessel from which persons may, for a fee, fish for food fish or shellfish for personal use in those waters to include: the Columbia River below the bridge at Longview, Lake Washington, Puget Sound, Grays Harbor, Willapa Bay, and Pacific Ocean waters.
 Applicable waters also include offshore waters and waters of other states.

-More complete lists are available in the Fishing in Washington, Sport Fishing Pamphlet.
+More complete lists are available in the Washington Sport Fishing Rules Pamphlet.

 Yes, if the class includes on-the-water instruction with gear capable of catching fish.